Nahuel990/XpathVsCssSelectors/README.md

 # XPath vs CSS Selector Performance Test

-To excecute just open the HTML file in the browser and check the console

 This project includes a comprehensive HTML page to test and compare the performance of XPath and CSS selectors across various scenarios.
 The HTML page contains examples where XPath and CSS selectors are tested to understand their relative performance.

 ## HTML Examples